 What Is a Form 1099-MISC?

 A Form 1099-MISC is an IRS form that reports non-employee compensation.
 In addition to reporting compensation to freelancers and contractors, this form covers received income that spans the gamut from rents and crop insurance proceeds to prizes and awards, medical and health care payments, and any fishing boat proceeds.
 Most of the time, U.S. citizen freelancers or contractors who work for your Canadian-based business fall under the category of persons to whom you must issue a Form 1099-MISC.
 Note that the requirements for this form have nothing to do with how you pay or how often you pay workers or whether they work part- or full-time.
 While your tax accountant can help you confirm which workers need this form, you can generally figure out whether workers qualify as employees based on certain criteria, including:

-- Behavioural control — Whether the business owner has a right to direct or control how the worker does his or her work, or has received a certain degree of training.
+- Behavioural control, such as whether you have a right to direct or control how workers complete jobs or if they receive a certain degree of training.

-Using the completed IRS Form W-9, you or your accountant can easily fill in the information needed on the 1099-MISC form.
-You will use the identifying information from the freelancer and input some of your business’s information, as well as any amounts paid to the freelancer as compensation.
+- Use the completed IRS Form W-9 to fill in the information on the 1099-MISC form.
+You use the identifying information from the freelancer and input some of your business’s information, plus any amounts paid to the freelancer as compensation.